 Blitz In Football

 Ever since the evolution of the spread offense, defenses are forced to cover speedy receivers all 53.3 yards wide.
-Quarterbacks are more efficient than ever in both their reads and their ball placement.
+Quarterbacks are more efficient than ever in their reads and ball placement.

 To add more pressure on the quarterback, defensive coaches have created unique ways to blitz the quarterback.